About survey panels and the sense or nonsense of online surveys

 Clearly yes – if they are properly tackled.
 The correct target group, a wisely-structured progression of questions as well as an adequate reward are essential in achieving usable results.

 Consumers can register on survey panels to take part in surveys.
 They generally receive money, vouchers, discounts or similar as incentives.
-The panels are often operated by established marketing research centers.
+The online panels are often operated by established marketing research centers.